Try Microsoft Intune for free

 - View the tenant details.
 The MDM authority should be set to Microsoft Intune.

-If after signing in to the Microsoft Endpoint Manager, you see an orange banner indicating that you haven't yet set the MDM authority, you can activate it at this time.
+If after signing in to the Microsoft Intune admin center, you see an orange banner indicating that you haven't yet set the MDM authority, you can activate it at this time.
 The mobile device management (MDM) authority setting determines how you manage your devices.
 The MDM authority must be set before users can enroll devices for management.

 Set the MDM authority to Intune

-If you do not have the MEM authority set, sign in to the Microsoft Endpoint Manager admin center.
+If you do not have the MDM authority set, sign in to the Microsoft Intune admin center.

 Select the orange banner to open the Mobile Device Management Authority setting.
 The orange banner is only displayed if you haven't yet set the MDM authority.